anurashikvk/University_Salaries_of_Graduates_by_Major/README.md

 ## About the Author

-This data analysis project was conducted by [Your Name].
+This data analysis project was conducted by Muhammed Anu Rashik vk.
 As an enthusiastic data analyst, I am passionate about uncovering insights from complex datasets and making data-driven decisions.

-Feel free to reach out to me at [Your Email Address] for any questions or collaborations related to this project.
+Feel free to reach out to me at muhammedanurashikvk@gmail.com for any questions or collaborations related to this project.